-Keep the traveled way open to traffic when no active construction activities are occurring in the traveled way or within 6 feet of the traveled way.
+Unless approved by the Engineer, keep the full width of the traveled way open to traffic when no active construction activities are occurring in the traveled way or within 6 feet of the traveled way.

 You may use a pilot car to control traffic.
-If a pilot car is used for traffic control, the cones shown along the centerline need not be placed.
+If a pilot car is used for traffic control, the cones along the centerline need not be placed.
 The pilot car must have radio contact with personnel in the work area.
 Operate the pilot car through the traffic control zone at a speed not greater than 25 miles per hour.